Rentokil 100 years of innovation in Pest Control collage image over time

 • 1986

-Rentokil’s Director of Public Relations, Peter Bateman, immediate past President of the BPCA, received an award from the Institute of Public Relations for his part in the Hospitals Can Damage Your Health campaign that removed Crown immunity from hospitals and forced them to improve hygiene.
+Rentokil’s Director of Public Relations, Peter Bateman, immediate past President of the BPCA, received an award from the Institute of Public Relations for his part in the Hospitals Can Damage Your Health campaign that helped remove Crown immunity from hospitals and compelled them to improve hygiene.

 • 1985